winnieau/chitter/README.md

 Chitter Challenge
 =================

-To create a basic Twitter clone that will allow the users to post messages to a public stream.
+To create a basic Twitter clone that will allow users to post messages to a public stream.

 Heroku (live)
 ---